wp-plugins/quick-mail/readme.txt

 * See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.

-* See [Quick Mail 1.2.0 Sends HTML Mail](http://wheredidmybraingo.com/quick-mail-1-2-0-sends-html-mail/) for update info.
+* See [Get Quick Mail 1.2.2](http://wheredidmybraingo.com/get-quick-mail-1-2-2/) for update info.

 == Installation ==